Affiliate links on Android Authority may earn us a commission. Learn more.

 Competition and alternatives

-The pricing and features of the new Chromecast pit it up directly against the Roku Streaming Stick Plus.
+The pricing and features of thes Chromecast with Google TV (4K) put it up directly against the Roku Streaming Stick 4K.
 That device delivers 4K content with a remote that supports voice commands.
 Alternatively, it also goes up against the Amazon Fire TV Stick 4K, which includes many of the same features.
 All of these devices also come in at the same price as the Chromecast with Google TV.

 It should also be noted that the most popular products that do everything the new Chromecast does — Android TV, Google Assistant, voice commands, etc. — are the products in the NVIDIA Shield TV line.
 The cheapest NVIDIA Shield TV is $150, so the Chromecast with Google TV severely undercuts it.

 Chromecast with Google TV: Price and availability

-The Chromecast with Google TV is available to buy now in several regions, including the United States.
-You can grab it from Google directly or from other popular retailers at the links below.
+The Chromecast with Google TV devices are available to buy in several regions, including the United States.
+You can grab them from Google directly or from other popular retailers at the links below.

 Outside of the US, the new Chromecast can be found in Australia, Canada, France, Germany, Ireland, Italy, Spain, and the UK via their local versions of the Google Store.

 Chromecast with Google TV: FAQ